 Non-discrimination and equality

-- People with dementia and their carers have the right to be free from discrimination based on any grounds such as age, disability, gender, race, sexual orientation, religious beliefs, social or other status.
+- People with dementia and their carers have the right to be free from discrimination based on any grounds such as age, disability, gender, race, sexual orientation, casino bonus, religious beliefs, social or other status.

 - People with dementia have the right to have access to appropriate levels of care providing protection, rehabilitation and encouragement.